ryvoxr/notebook/school/college/princeton.md

 more complex topics built upon it come naturally to me.
 In programming, my dedication to mastering the basics has allowed me to achieve expertise.

-At the end of my junior year, my twice teacher, Mr. Hames, recruited me to lend my programming and engineering expertise to our school's varsity Science Olympiad team.
-I learned that after sharing my skills and knowledge with younger teammates, I knew the material better myself.
+At the end of my junior year, my teacher, Mr. Hames, recruited me to lend my programming and engineering expertise to our school's varsity Science Olympiad team.
+I learned that by sharing my skills and knowledge with younger teammates, I understood the material better myself.
 The process of teaching someone else requires you to form your ideas into simple coherent sentences forcing you to connect with the information deeply.
 My math teacher, Mr Wajima, will often ask students who have questions to fully explain themselves.
 More often than not, the act of completely speaking their question out loud makes them understand immediately.

 When there is not one clear answer to a question I have, I attempt to formulate an opinion based on observation and fact.
 I test these opinions by discussing